louishamelers/overchange/README.md

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 Use the ` -c production` flag to use the environment variables.

 #### Firebase emulators
 The development environment for this project is set up to connect to a local session of the firebase emulators.
 To initialize the local emulator, make sure you have installed the firebase CLI and configured the Firebase Local Emulator Suite: [Firebase suite docs](https://firebase.google.com/docs/rules/emulator-setup).
-Start the emulators with `firebase emulator:start`.
+Start the emulators with `firebase emulators:start`.

 #### Running unit tests